 - Social workers/ medical case managers

-We are part of the Adolescent Health Center (AHC) located on the 1st floor of the hospital near the Emergency Department (East Addition).
-Its hours are: 8:30 a.m. to 5:00 p.m.
-The phone number for the clinic is 202-476-2178.
-New patients can be scheduled through the Youth Connections Program.
+We are part of the Adolescent Health Center (AHC) located on the 1st floor of the hospital near the Emergency Department (East Wing).
+Center hours are 8:30 a.m. - 5 p.m.
+To schedule an appointment, please call your child’s medical case manager (please see listing below).
+New patients/referrals can be scheduled through our intake process by calling 202-476-2519.